-Ash density is another key factor in defining the quality of an ash shaft.
-If the piece of ash is dense the firmer the Shaft will be, the less dense the piece of ash the more flex/whip the Shaft will be.
-Players prefer Shafts with less flex, why?
+Ash density is another key factor in defining the guality of an ash shaft. if the piece of ash is dense the firmer the Shaft will be, the less dense the piece of ash the more whip (bendy) the Shaft will be.
+Players prefer less bendy Shafts, why?
 Less deflection when you strike the cue ball.
 The denser the ash the harder the Shaft is, the harder the Shaft is, less deflection occurs when the player strikes the cue ball.
 The way to tell if the Shaft is denser is as follows.
 Hold the butt of the cue in one hand with the Shaft pointed out in front of you, with the other hand simulate a clapping motion so the shaft impacts the other hand.
 If the Shaft vibrates / recoils significantly after hitting your palm, then the Shaft is less dense.
-If the Shaft recoils less and or vibrates to a lesser extent, the Shaft is denser and most say this defines the Shaft as being higher quality.
+If the Shaft recoils less and or vibrates to a lesser extent, the Shaft is denser and most say this defines the Shaft as being higher guality.